 At the end of the day, we want to be able to say – and affirm in measurable ways – that we have helped make the world a better place, and, we hope, with the help of the Divine Presence, in the process, made ourselves better persons.
 To advance this goal is the commitment of our committee working with . . .

-Our works include food drives, winter clothing drives, working in food pantries and kitchen, Stuff the Bus, fundraising, social justice Shabbatot, and more.
+Our works include food drives, winter clothing drives, working in food pantries and kitchen, Carrot Festival’s CDTA Stuff-the-Bus campaign, fundraising, social justice Shabbatot, and more.

 To join us as a volunteer, don’t hesitate to get in touch with Stephen Schechter at firstname.lastname@example.org.